What is Early Intensive Behavioural Intervention?

 Early Intensive Behavioural Intervention (EIBI) is based on the principles of Applied Behaviour Analysis (ABA).

-The ABA principles the program is based on grew from learning theory and the theory of behavioural psychology, which have been around since the early 1900s.
+The ABA principles this therapy is based on grew from learning theory and the theory of behavioural psychology, both of which have been around since the early 1900s.
 Learning theory suggests that how people behave in a situation depends on their previous experiences of similar situations.

 What is the idea behind Early Intensive Behavioural Intervention?

-Early Intensive Behavioural Intervention (EIBI) is based on the theory that skills can be taught in a methodical way to promote new and appropriate behaviour in autistic children.
+Early Intensive Behavioural Intervention (EIBI) is based on the theory that you can teach skills in a methodical way to help autistic children learn new skills and behaviour.

 What does Early Intensive Behavioural Intervention involve?

-In general, an Early Intensive Behavioural Intervention (EIBI) program uses the following steps:
+In general, Early Intensive Behavioural Intervention (EIBI) therapy involves the following steps:

 - Assess the child’s current skills and difficulties.